 Lower-level apartments at the corner of the building can work well for this problem.

 Try to place your sound system in the corner where no one is living next to you or below you if you can.
 This will not eliminate all the sound annoyances, but it can extremely lessen them.

 If you live in a well-built apartment with brick or concrete flooring/walls, you won't need to worry about your subwoofer much.

 These types of apartments are either older or pricey because of the soundproofing that is already built-in.
 Those who live in these types of condos or apartments can often blast their subwoofer like they're in the club!

 Isolation pads that are placed below your subwoofer can help dampen the vibrations that can travel to other apartments.
 The success of this will heavily depend on your apartment structure and the quality of your isolation pads.

 They will not completely fix the problem for you, but isolation pads paired with lower volume at a reasonable time of the day can be a perfect combo for not annoying anyone.

 Related Post: Do Egg Cartons Really Work For Soundproofing?

-Soundproofing with foam panels and bass traps may bring you some peace in your home.
 Foam panels are more to help from sounds bouncing around in your room that originated in your rooms, but they can also have an effect on outside noises from subwoofers.
-You can soundproof your walls and your ceiling depending on where the sound is coming from.
+You can soundproof your walls and ceiling depending on where the sound comes from.